Skip to main content

 15 mentions Positive Neutral Negative

 The music in the game has received widespread acclaim for its beautiful soundtracks, drawing inspiration from iconic composers like Mark Morgan.
 Reviewers highlight its atmospheric quality, noting that it significantly enhances the overall experience and is a marked improvement over previous titles.
-While some mention a limited number of tracks, the quality and production values are praised as being on par with major AAA titles.
+While some mention a limited number of tracks, the quality and production values are praised as being on par with AAA titles.

 • “It's a complete joy to listen to the game's beautiful soundtracks.”